imixs/imixs-workflow/src/site/markdown/engine/healthcheck.md

 The Imixs Health Check is used to determine the status of the Imixs-Workflow instance.

-The Imixs Health Check  returns the count of workflow models available in the current worklfow instance.
+The Imixs Health Check  returns the count of workflow models available in the current workflow instance.

 Example: